otoshimtoshi/otoshimtoshi/readme.md

 </p>
 <img src="https://raw.githubusercontent.com/otoshimtoshi/otoshimtoshi/master/images/banner.png" alt="Banner image for Otot.dev">

-Masatoshi is a full stack developer based in Tokyo, Japan.
+Masatoshi is a full stack developer based in Japan.
 He is passionate about building the services/content he wants.
 He has a methodology for all product launches,from planning and design to solving actual problems.